-The nightmare is associated with negative situations and originates from the term "big", which means evil spirit.
-There are even those who say that the nightmare is a spirit that tries to harm the person during sleep.
+The nightmare is associated with negative situations and originates from the term "mare", which means evil spirit.
+There are even those who say that a nightmare is a spirit that tries to harm a person during their sleep.

-It's a harrowing dream that occurs in the REM phase of cycle do are — the one in which the eyes move quickly.
-Sometimes the nightmare can be associated with a tightness in the chest or a feeling of shortness of breath, and is usually accompanied by startle or agitation.
+It is a distressing dream that occurs in the REM phase of sleep cycle — one in which rapid eye movement occurs.
+Sometimes, the nightmare can be associated with tightness in the chest or a feeling of shortness of breath, and is usually accompanied by startling or agitation.

-Nightmares can happen at any time of the night and are most common in the early morning hours, when you are less likely to wake up or return to other stages of sleep.
+Nightmares can happen at any time of the night, and are more common in the early hours of the morning, when you are less likely to wake up or return to other stages of sleep.

-You probably already know this, but it's worth remembering so that you don't feel like an extraterrestrial.
+You probably already know this, but it's worth remembering so you don't feel like an alien.

 After a nightmare, it is normal to lose track of what is real and what is part of our imagination.
 Sounds like an alternate reality, doesn't it?
 Don't worry, it's more common than you think.

-There are several symptoms that manifest with the nightmare.
-So, if you feel any of these, don't be surprised:
+There are several symptoms that manifest with nightmares.
+So, if you feel any of these, don’t be surprised:

-No, nothing's wrong with you.
+No, nothing is wrong with you.
 We all have nightmares from time to time.
 And everything is fine!

-When you are under stress due to everyday situations, if you received bad news, or went through a traumatic episode, such as the death of a friend or family, it is likely that you have constant nightmares that may or may not be related to it.
+When you are stressed due to everyday situations, if you have received bad news, or have been through a traumatic episode, such as the death of a friend or family member, you are likely to have constant nightmares that may or may not be related to that.

-If you're going to have a big event that makes you anxious, like a wedding, the birth of a child or an important exam that could change your life, then anxiety comes up and the nightmare can happen.
+If you are having a big event that makes you anxious, such as a wedding, the birth of a child or an important exam that could change your life, anxiety comes to the surface and the nightmare can happen.

 Due to a traumatic event, various mental disorders can develop, such as post-traumatic stress disorder.

-If there was a serious accident, if you witnessed a crime or if someone close to you died unexpectedly and it traumatized you, it is common for nightmares to appear.
+If there has been a serious accident, if you have witnessed a crime or if someone close to you has died unexpectedly and this has traumatized you, it is common for nightmares to appear.

-When your sleep is irregular and you owe hours of sleep to bed, nightmares tend to happen more often.
+When your sleep is irregular and you spend hours in bed, nightmares tend to happen more frequently.

 Alcohol and drugs, especially those that cause hallucinations, can trigger constant nightmares.
-Even when weaning from these substances, nightmares may not let you go.Injuries
+Even when weaning yourself from these substances, the nightmares may not leave you.

-It's really true, watch horror movies before going to sleep can affect (a lot) your sleep.
-Constant nightmares with movie tickets you've already seen can take over your nights.
+It's really true, watch horror movies before bed can greatly affect your sleep.
+Constant nightmares about scenes from films you've already seen can take over your nights.

 How to prevent nightmares?

-There is no holy remedy to end night nightmares.
-However, there are ways to keep them from showing up as often:
+There is no holy remedy to end nighttime nightmares.
+However, there are ways to prevent them from appearing so often: